jmettraux/aachen/src/caf__class.md

 # Select Class

-There are only three core classes, `Fighter`, `Dabster`, and `Caster`, but they can be mixed in pairs (six classes in total).
+There are only three core classes, `Fighter`, `Dabster`, and `Caster`, but they can be mixed in pairs (thus six possible classes in total).

-Characters look and behave like travellers.
-They sometimes look like warriors or like religious persons.
-It's a low fantasy setting, casters do not look like "wizards" (remember the pointed hats was an indication that a man was a jewish).
+The choice of a `Caster` class should be made in accord with the referee.

+A character with high scores in physical attributes (`STR`, `DEX`, `CON`) can choose between `Fighter` and `Dabster`.

+The characters look like travellers,

+TODO rework